stackbit-projects/academixdao-77313/content/pages/index.md

     text: >
       Academic publishing is the primary method in which scientific knowledge is distributed.
 From COVID-19 to gene editing technology  like CRISPR and future energy technologies, this information is relevant to all of us.

-      Currently, the vast majority of published material is distributed by 5 centralized, for-profit companies with one of the highest profit margins across all industries all while keeping the vast majority of the information restricted by paywalls.
+      Currently, the vast majority of published material is distributed by 5 centralized, for-profit companies with one of the highest profit margins across all industries all while providing little to no value in exchange.
+      In addition, they keep the vast majority of the information restricted by paywalls - blocked from public access.
     actions:
       - type: Button
         label: Sign Up